The BEST Fudgy Keto Brownie Recipe

 - Fold in keto-friendly dark chocolate chips (like Lilly’s Chocolate Chips), but you could also use dark chocolate chips (many brands make them dairy-free!), chopped dark chocolate, or nuts instead.

-Refrigerator: You can store the brownies uncovered on the counter for at least 3 days, or covered in the fridge for at least 1 week.
-This is such a yummy keto treat when you’re eating so healthy!
+Refrigerator: You can store your keto brownies uncovered on the counter for at least 3 days, or covered in the fridge for at least 1 week.

-Freezer: You can also freeze the cut brownies wrapped in plastic wrap for at least 1 year.
+Freezer: You can also freeze these keto brownies wrapped in plastic wrap for at least 1 year.

-Egg Free: To make these brownies egg-free, a reader successfully substituted chia eggs.
+Egg Free: To make these keto brownies egg-free, a reader successfully substituted chia eggs.

 - Chia Eggs: For two eggs use 2 tablespoons of chia seeds, grind them in a coffee grinder to make a powder, and add 3 tablespoons of water.
 Mix it, wait 5 min until it becomes thickened and gelatinous, and then use in place of the two eggs.

-Nut Free: If you need this to be nut-free, you should be able to use tiger nut flour.
+Nut-Free: If you need this keto brownie recipe to be nut-free, you should be able to use tiger nut flour.
 I’ve never used it but I have heard it’s a great substitute.
 Use the same quantity, 2 cups, to replace the almond flour.
 If you use this, I would love to hear about your experience in the comments!

 Best Way to Eat: These keto brownies are best fresh out of the oven after cooling for about 20 minutes.
 I love them when the chocolate is still melty and gooey.
-But they’re also delicious at room temperature, you really can’t go wrong!
 I enjoy mine with a glass of my homemade almond milk.

-Are these brownies gluten free?
 Yes, but make sure to check that your baking powder is gluten free.
-Many popular brands that make baking powder are gluten-free, but it’s important to check the label.
 All other ingredients in my keto brownie recipe are gluten free.

-Are keto brownies healthy?
 As much as it seems weird to call a brownie “healthy”, the answer is YES!
 These fudgy keto brownies are only 124 calories, 3 net carbs, and have almost 5 grams of protein, and 2 grams of fiber.
-The fat content is much lower than regular brownies at a little under 10 grams.

 - 2 cups super fine almond flour